AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

     mRtcEngine.setClientRole(Constants.CLIENT_ROLE_BROADCASTER);
     // Call enableExtension to enable the extension.
     // To enable multiple extensions, call enableExtension as many times.
-The sequence of enabling multiple extensions determines the order of extensions in the transmission pipeline.
+The sequence of enabling multiple extensions determines the order of these extensions in the transmission pipeline.
-    // For example, if you enable extension A before extension B, the data processed by extension B is already processed by extension A. mRtcEngine.enableExtension(ExtensionManager.EXTENSION_VENDOR_NAME, ExtensionManager.EXTENSION_VIDEO_FILTER_NAME, true);
+    // For example, if you enable extension A before extension B, extension A processes data from the SDK before extension B. mRtcEngine.enableExtension(ExtensionManager.EXTENSION_VENDOR_NAME, ExtensionManager.EXTENSION_VIDEO_FILTER_NAME, true);

     mRtcEngine.enableVideo();